 We’ve had a very similar question previously too:

-This is a tough one alright and the answer is unknowable.
+This is certainly a tough question alright and the answer is unknowable.
 But we’ll pull out our lucky crystal ball and have a crack at it anyway for better or for worse…

 First Up We Should Define the Infamous “Dollar Collapse”